Nasal Polyps

 • Management of Underlying Conditions: Treating associated conditions such as asthma, allergies, or chronic sinusitis can prevent the recurrence of polyps and reduce the need for surgery.

 Nasal polyps are a common condition associated with chronic inflammation of the nasal and sinus passages.
 While they are noncancerous and often asymptomatic, larger polyps can lead to significant discomfort and complications.
 A comprehensive approach to treatment, incorporating medications, potential surgical interventions, and the management of underlying conditions, can provide relief and improve quality of life.
+If you experience symptoms suggestive of nasal polyps, booking a consultation with a nose specialist is a crucial step toward accurate diagnosis and effective management.

 Medical Teaching